parmii/notebook-entry-search-repo/notebook-entry-search-service/readme.md

 ## Approach
 - Created one microservice notebookentry-search-service
 - Since we are keeping the data in memory, both the APIs should be up for proper function
-- Full API documentation for tick-consumer-service is available on http://localhost:8080/v3/api-docs
 - Embedded H2 database has been used to store notebooks and its entries
 - schema.sql and data.sql are loaded while application intialization and dummy notebooks with notebook entries are created
+- For entries such as very big files, different APIs have been exposed, which are /file/frequency and /file/similarwords

 ## Assumptions
 - Notebooks and notebook entries already exist in the system
-- Levenshtein Distance is case-senstive.
+- Levenshtein Distance is case-sensitive.
 For eg. Word and WORD are not similar words

 ## Running the application locally